Different Tools, Same Problem

 Japan: The Global Model for Housing Supply

 Japan's national zoning system establishes 12 zones with clear, predictable rules.
-If a building meets the zone requirements, the permit is issued — typically within 2 months.
+If a building meets the zone requirements, the permit is issued - typically within 2 months.
 There are no discretionary reviews for compliant projects.
 The result: despite population concentration in Tokyo, housing costs have remained stable relative to incomes for decades.[8]
-Japan demolished and rebuilt 87,000 homes in Tokyo in 2023 alone — the system treats housing as infrastructure, not as a speculative asset.
+Japan demolished and rebuilt 87,000 homes in Tokyo in 2023 alone - the system treats housing as depreciating infrastructure, not as a speculative asset.
+This is why Japan does not need foreign buyer restrictions or corporate ownership limits: abundant supply removes the conditions that make those policies necessary elsewhere.

 Comprehensive Policy Scorecard

 The following scorecard summarizes how each country addresses the five policy areas of the Affordability and Immigration Act.
-The pattern is clear: peer democracies act on multiple fronts simultaneously.
-The United States acts on none.
+No two countries take the same approach - but every country acts on at least one area at the national level.
+The United States is the only country with no federal framework in any category.

 Policy AreaCANAUSNZSGPJPNCHEUSA